 Payment in full, or the first instalment, must be received by the due date shown on the front of the rate notice unless an alternative arrangement has been agreed upon.
-Where no election has been made to pay by an Instalment Option or an Alternative Payment Arrangement, and where Rates and Service Charges remain outstanding for a period greater than 35 days after the date of issue, the account is deemed to be in arrears and a penalty interest charge of 11.0% per annum will be calculated daily.
+Where no election has been made to pay by an Instalment Option or an Alternative Payment Arrangement, and where Rates and Service Charges remain outstanding for a period greater than 35 days after the date of issue, the account is deemed to be in arrears and interest is charged on the outstanding balance.

 Interest is not charged to entitled and registered pensioners.

 Payment Methods Available

 In Person – Shire of Mingenew at 21 Victoria Street, Mingenew – Cash, Cheque or Eftpos.
 (Please bring your rate notice when paying in person.)